-These By-Laws shall govern the national organization for the Alternatives to Violence Project under the name of Alternatives to Violence Project/USA, Inc. (AVP/USA).
-The organization shall be structured into three levels: local groups, regional organizations and the national body.
+- These bylaws shall govern the national organization for the Alternatives to Violence Project under the name of “Alternatives to Violence Project/-USA, Inc.” (“AVP-USA” or “the Corporation”).

-All groups that use the name Alternatives to Violence Project or AVP shall adhere to the following mission statement:
+- All groups that use the name Alternatives to Violence Project or AVP shall adhere to the following mission statement:

-The mission of the Alternatives to Violence Project is to empower people to lead nonviolent lives through affirmation, respect for all, community building, cooperation and trust.
+The mission of the Alternatives to Violence Project (“AVP”) is to empower people to lead nonviolent lives through affirmation, respect for all, community building, cooperation and trust.

-Founded in and developed from the real life experiences of men and women in prison and others, and building on a spiritual base, AVP encourages every persons innate power to positively transform themselves and the world.
+Founded in and developed from the real life experiences of men and women in prison and others, and building on a spiritual base, AVP encourages every person’s innate power to positively transform themselves and the world.

-AVP does not engage in political action or lobbying and does not promote any specific political view as an organization.
+- AVP does not engage in political action or lobbying and does not promote any specific political view as an organization.
 Members may not espouse a political position in the name of AVP or when in their role as AVP facilitators.

-Incorporation Tax Exemption
+Incorporation – Tax Exemption

-AVP/USA is incorporated under Section 501 (c)(3) of the Internal Revenue Code as a tax exempt organization.
+- AVP/–USA is incorporated under Section 501 (c)(3) of the Internal Revenue Code as a tax exempt organization.
 The state of incorporation shall be determined by its Board of Trustees.
 Its Articles of Incorporation shall contain all provisions required by law to preserve its status as a not-for-profit tax exempt organization.
-A group tax exemption shall be sought for each of its subordinate groups that applies to AVP/USA for inclusion in the group tax exemption, and that meets the requirements for obtaining and retaining such a Federal Income Tax Exemption.
+A group tax exemption shall be sought for each of its subordinate groups that applies to AVP/–USA for inclusion in the group tax exemption, and that meets the requirements for obtaining and retaining such a Federal Income Tax Exemption.

 Board of Trustees

-AVP/USA shall be governed by policies and decisions agreed upon by the AVP Community at the Annual National Gathering.
-The Board of Trustees is responsible to the Annual National Gathering and the authorities of the state of incorporation for the management of the property and affairs of the Corporation.
+- AVP-USA shall be governed by policies and decisions agreed upon by the AVP Community at the Annual National Gathering.
+The Board is responsible to the Annual National Gathering and the authorities of the state of incorporation for the management of the property and affairs of the Corporation.

 Annual National Gathering